threefoldfoundation/www_threefold_io/content/host/index.md

 ### **3NODES**

 The ThreeFold Nodes are self-healing and autonomous.
 They provide data, network and cloud resources to the ThreeFold Platform, becoming active contributors to a decentralized digital infrastructure.
-While rewards are now based on actual usage, each node still delivers a powerful combination of modern technology and thoughtfully crafted design.
+Each node still delivers a powerful combination of modern technology and thoughtfully crafted design.

 <div class="flex flex-col lg:flex-row justify-center items-center my-6 lg:my-10">